PopularDemand/WebDev101-API/public/assets/lessons/wd101/main-exercise.md

 ### Notes:

 - Check out the [CSS Reference](https://www.w3schools.com/cssref/) if you're feeling stuck, or maybe for inspiration!
+- Icons can be found [here](https://www.iconfinder.com/iconsets/social-icons-circular-black).
+Be sure to attribute the designer by linking back to their profile.

 - Here's some boilerplate to get you started!